PM-Notes/Prince2/README.md

  - Threat - Avoid (plan the activities so the risk is avoided altogether, or there is no impact) & Reduce (take some action to reduce the probability or impact)
 - Opportunity - Exploit (take action so the opportunity is realised) & Enhance (make it more likely to happen/increase the impact)

+> Tip: It might help to rememnber PASTAR & PASTEE

 - Risk response - Will document any identified actions to resolve the risk and should be aligned to the chosen response categories.

 > More than one response may apply to a risk.